MissileMann/LCEliteFlashlight/README.md

 # Lethal Company Elite-flashlight

+Soft Requirement: Light Utility
+Lets the body light when you stop holding the elite flashlight be consistent with it's light when held.

 This mod adds a third tier of flashlight, the Elite-flashlight!
 Only the best of the best use this new flashlight!
 Make sure your crew doesn't get jealous of you...

 The Elite-flashlight has a longer and wider light compared to the Pro-flashlight, weighs 6 lbs, and has an 8 minute battery life, compared to the Pro's 5 minutes.
 The flashlight costs 50 credits (can be configured) in the store.